-During a dental exam, you will be assessed for gum redness, swelling, bleeding, foul odor, loose teeth, and pain.
+During a dental exam, you will be assessed for gum redness, swelling, bleeding, foul odor, loose teeth and pain.

-- GingivitisGingivitis is inflammation of the gums, the earliest stage of gum disease.
-Symptoms are irritated, swollen, red gums.
+- Gingivitis — Gingivitis is inflammation of the gums, the earliest stage of gum disease.
+Symptoms are irritated, swollen or red gums.
 If treated early, gingivitis may not progress to one of the following, more serious conditions.

-- PeriodontitisThis is a gum infection resulting in teeth pulling away from the gums.
+- Periodontitis — This is a gum infection resulting in gums pulling away from the teeth.
 Pockets between teeth and gums can fill with germs or pus and become deeper.
-Eventually gum surgery may be needed.
+Eventually, gum surgery may be needed.
 As the infection worsens, bone is destroyed and teeth may become loose and need to be pulled.

-- Dental CariesThese are also known as cavities.
+- Dental Caries — These are also known as cavities.
 They occur due to bacteria breaking down the hard tissue of the tooth, resulting in tooth decay.
 Cavities need to be filled with a composite material to avoid further erosion.

-- Tooth LossIf the teeth are unable to be saved, they may need to be pulled.
-This can cause distortion in remaining teeth and jaw/bone structure.
+- Tooth Loss — If the teeth are unable to be saved, they may need to be pulled.
+This can cause distortion in remaining teeth, as well as jaw and bone structure.
 If many or all teeth are pulled, eventually dentures will be needed to masticate food.
 Keep in mind that dentures are not an ideal replacement for real teeth.
 There is a significant loss of bite power because dentures are not connected to the bone structure in the way real teeth are.

-- CandidiasisThis is fungal disease caused by injury to the soft tissue of the tongue and around the mouth caused by candida.
+- Candidiasis — This is a fungal disease caused by injury to the soft tissue of the tongue and around the mouth caused by candida.
 This is the same bacteria that causes yeast infections.
 Symptoms include white patches in the mouth and on the tongue.

-- AbscessesAn abscess is a painful pus-filled swelling that occurs when teeth or gums become injured due to trauma or infection.
-These infections will not go away on their own, so if you have one, it is crucial to seek treatment ASAP so your dentist can order you antibiotics to drain the abscess, clean the area, and treat the infection.
+- Abscesses — An abscess is a painful pus-filled swelling that occurs when teeth or gums become injured due to trauma or infection.
+These infections will not go away on their own, so if you have one, it is crucial to seek treatment ASAP so your dentist can order you antibiotics to drain the abscess, clean the area and treat the infection.
 If left untreated, the infection can spread to the bones and surrounding teeth.

-- Dry MouthAlso called “xerostomia,” dry mouth can lead to soreness, ulcers, infection, and tooth decay in addition to being generally irritating and uncomfortable.
+- Dry Mouth — Also called xerostomia, dry mouth can lead to soreness, ulcers, infection and tooth decay in addition to being generally irritating and uncomfortable.

-- ThrushPeople with diabetes are more likely to take antibiotics, which unfortunately can lead to fungal infections in the mouth and/or on the tongue.
+- Thrush — People with diabetes are more likely to take antibiotics, which, unfortunately, can lead to fungal infections in the mouth or on the tongue.